hxf1228/cafnet-laser-welding/README.md

 Codes are run on `Ubuntu 22.04` with `an Nvidia RTX 2080 GPU`.

+Note: Due to the requirements of project, raw datasets used in the paper are not provided.

 ## Citation

 If this project useful for your research, please cite the original journal paper with the following BibTex entry.